Jake Elliott: 2017 season

 On September 12, 2017, the Philadelphia Eagles signed Elliott off the Bengals' practice squad after the Eagles' starting kicker, Caleb Sturgis, was placed on injured reserve.

-Elliott made his first NFL appearance in Week 2 of the 2017 season against the Kansas City Chiefs.
-In the game, he converted both extra point attempts and two out of three field goal attempts.
-The following week at Lincoln Financial Field in Philadelphia, Elliott kicked a 61-yard field goal to beat the New York Giants on the final play of the game, resulting in a 27–24 victory, earning him National Football Conference (NFC) Special Teams Player of the Week.
+Elliott made his NFL debut during Week 2 against the Kansas City Chiefs.
+He converted both extra point attempts and two out of three field goal attempts.
+In the next game at Lincoln Financial Field in Philadelphia, Elliott kicked a 61-yard field goal to beat the New York Giants on the final play of the game, resulting in a 27–24 victory, earning him National Football Conference (NFC) Special Teams Player of the Week.
 It was tied for the 7th-longest field goal in NFL history, at the time.
 It was also the longest field goal in Eagles history, the longest ever kicked in Philadelphia in an NFL game, and the longest ever by an NFL rookie.

 During Week 4 against the Los Angeles Chargers, Elliott put together a solid performance in converting all four field goal opportunities and both extra point attempts for a season-high 14 points scored.
 During Week 11 against the Dallas Cowboys, he made a tackle during the starting kick return.
 Elliott would later be pulled out of the game for a head injury and would not return.

 The Eagles finished atop the NFC East with a 13–3 record and earned a first-round bye.
 Against the Atlanta Falcons in the Divisional Round, Elliott missed an extra point but converted three field goal attempts in the 15–10 victory.
-During the NFC Championship Game against the Minnesota Vikings, he converted all five extra point attempts and one field goal attempt in the 38–7 victory.
-In Super Bowl LII on February 4, 2018, Elliott missed his first of two extra point attempts, but made all three of his field goal attempts, including a 46-yard field goal in the fourth quarter that helped seal the Eagles' first Super Bowl victory over the New England Patriots.
+During the NFC Championship Game against the Minnesota Vikings, he converted all five extra point attempts and his lone field goal attempt in the 38–7 victory.
+In Super Bowl LII, Elliott missed his first of two extra point attempts, but made all three of his field goal attempts, including a 46-yard field goal in the fourth quarter that helped seal the Eagles' first Super Bowl victory over the New England Patriots.

 2018 season

 In the 2018 season, Elliott converted 33 of 35 extra point attempts and 26 of 31 field goal attempts.
 During Week 12 against the Giants, he hit a go-ahead 43-yard field goal with 22 seconds remaining to be difference in the 25–22 victory.
 During Week 16 against the Houston Texans, Elliott converted a 35-yard field goal with no time remaining to give the Eagles a narrow 32–30 victory.

-During the Wild Card Round against the Chicago Bears, he had one extra point and one field goal during the narrow 16–15 road victory.
+During the Wild Card Round against the Chicago Bears, he had an extra point and a field goal in the narrow 16–15 road victory.
 In the Divisional Round against the New Orleans Saints, Elliott had two extra points during the 20–14 road loss.